Looking to paint furniture a smooth finish? It’s so much easier than you think. Here are 7 tips for painting furniture without brush marks.

 Tip 7: Finish with a mini roller

 A mini foam roller.
+This kit is perfect for painting furniture.

 After you’ve finished the last brush stroke, get out this mini foam roller and go over the surface lightly one last time.